dat1-co/dat1-cli/README.md

   - '*.md'
   - '*.jpg'
   - .dat1.yaml
+  - .DS_Store
 ```

 Exclude uses glob patterns to exclude files from being uploaded to the platform.

 To upload your model to the platform: